Teach Edge

 • copy and paste feedback back into another platform

-• manage separate "submission" and "return" systems
+• manage separate submission and return systems

-It becomes: set once → review as you choose → release.
+It becomes: set once, review as you choose, release.

 Designed for exam-realistic questions, responses, and conditions

-A lot of AI tools assume short, typed text.
 Teach Edge is built for real classroom and exam-style work.

 Teachers can set questions that include: